spapas/spapas.github.io/content/react-redux-tutorial.rst

 The ``BookSearchPanel`` is a component used for searching books.
 What is interesting about this component is that it has internal state (i.e state that is not reflected to the global search tree).
-Notice that this is an ES6 class component:
+Notice that ``BookSearchPanel`` is an ES6 class component.
+Here are some of its characteristics as opposed to non-ES6 react components:

 * It extends ``React.Component`` instead of using ``React.CreateClass``
 * It has a constructor that initializes the local state instead of implementing ``getInitialState``
-* It does not automatically bind the methods to ``this`` so we do it in the constructor (or else ``this`` would be undefined in ``onSearchChange`` and ``onClearSearch``)
+* It does not automatically bind the methods to ``this`` so we do it in the constructor (or else ``this`` would be undefined in ``onSearchChange`` and ``onClearSearch``) - *be very careful with that, its a common problem*

 So, what happens
 here?
 We render an HTML ``input`` element and call ``this.onSearchChange`` method.
-This method retrieves the current value of te input (using ``this.refs``) and, if the previous change was more than 400 ms ago, it sets the local state and calls the provided
-(through ``props``) ``onSearchChanged`` method that will dispatch the ``changeSearchAndLoadBooks`` action with the current value as a parameter.
+This method retrieves the current value of the input (using ``this.refs``) and, if the previous change was more than 400 ms ago calls the provided (through ``props``) ``onSearchChanged`` method that will dispatch the ``changeSearchAndLoadBooks`` action with the current value as a parameter (notice however that ``this.setState`` is *always* called immediately or else the user keypresses wouldn't be reflected to the input).

-The whole thing with the ``ths.promise`` and ``clearInterval`` is to make sure that the provided ``onSearchChanged`` will not be called too often:
+The whole thing with the ``ths.promise`` and ``clearInterval`` is to make sure that the provided ``onSearchChanged`` will not be called too often (i.e it will be called 400 ms after the last keypress):

 .. code::